Changing the Face

 1923 Sanborn Fire Insurance Maps

-a more detail view in another post
+a more details are in another post

 The 1923 List